What to Avoid During your Home Purchase

 Don't buy luxury items.
-You may be itching to turn your new living room into a showplace, or celebrate your new castle, but stay away from major purchases like furniture, jewelry, appliances, or vacations until your loan closes.
-Your credit numbers could change suddenly if you make a huge purchase using plastic.
-Since lenders are examining your financial accounts, a large cash purchase is also not advised.
+Although you may be planning ways to turn your new home into a castle, try to stay away from big ticket purchases like appliances, electronics, or expensive furnishings.
+We also recommend that you stay away from vacations and vehicle purchases until your loan closes.
+Your credit numbers could change suddenly if you make a huge purchase using credit cards.
+Because lenders are perusing your bank accounts, a large cash purchase is also not advised.

-Don't go on a career search.
-Consistency in your work history is a good thing to lending institutions.
-Getting a new job may not compromise your ability to qualify for a loan - especially if you are getting a bigger paycheck.
-However, switching careers during your loan process may influence your approval.
+Don't get a new job.
+Lenders feel comfortable seeing a consistent career history on your application forms.
+Getting a new job may not compromise your ability to qualify for a mortgage loan - especially if you are getting a bigger paycheck.
+However, finding a new career during the approval process might affect whether or not you are approved.

 At American Mortgage Advisers, Inc, we answer questions about this process every day.
-Give us a call: 2148657442.
+Call us at 2148657442.

 Got a Question?